 In the wetlands around the ponds, our middle schoolers maintain boardwalks to provide better access for study and exploration.
 The boardwalks also help protect the natural areas from human impact damage.
 Elsewhere on the property, students have named special gathering places including Skunk Hollow, the Bouncy Tree, and the Secret Forest.

 Outside all of our classrooms and the kitchen are planting beds, where students plant in the spring and harvest in the fall.
-The gardens were developed over the years by students and teachers, and integrated into our Farm Food Forest programming.
-Through our partnership with Bread and Butter Farm, students in all of our programs also spend meaningful time learning at the farm and in the surrounding forestland ecosystem.
+The gardens were developed over the years by students and teachers, and integrated into our Field Food Forest programming.
+Students in all of our programs also spend meaningful time learning at nearby farms and in the surrounding forestland ecosystem.

 The Schoolhouse building is a renovated dairy barn.
 The Ramsey Barn and surrounding property were donated to us, with the promise that we would always include wetlands education in our curriculum.
 Given our dedication to environmental science and stewardship, and the obvious connections between environmentalism and social justice, it’s an easy promise to keep.